DataCrunch-io/datacrunch-python/datacrunch_compat/README.md

 # datacrunch is now verda

-This package has been [renamed](https://verda.com/blog/datacrunch-is-changing-its-name-to-verda).
+This package has been renamed to `verda`.
 Use `pip install verda` or `uv add verda` instead.

+To migrate from `datacrunch`, follow [the migration guide](https://github.com/verda-cloud/sdk-python/blob/master/MIGRATION.md).

 New package: https://pypi.org/project/verda/